|

 melanophores on the dorsal midline just after the

-last dorsal fin ray (proportions vary greatly between
+last dorsal-fin ray (proportions vary greatly between

 collections).
 Some have an additional small melanophore